fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 ### Create an instance of the chart

-In this step, we will create an instance of the chart type as **column2d**, set the width and height (in pixels or %), and finally specify the JSON data for the chart as string.
+In this step, we will create an instance of the chart type as **column2d**, set the width and height (in pixels or %), and finally specify the JSON data for the chart as a string.

 The code to render a chart using **require** is given below: